carlosefr/vagrant-templates/README.md

 ### Host-Only Networking

 Starting with version 6.1.28, VirtualBox restricts the address ranges usable in [host-only networks](https://www.virtualbox.org/manual/ch06.html#network_hostonly) which causes `vagrant up` to fail as it tries to create an host-only network using a disallowed address range.
+This requires manual intervention in VirtualBox before the first ever `vagrant up` on the host:

-To work around this, the templates in this repository force `vagrant up` to use a host network called `vboxnet0` **which must be created beforehand**.
-Go to `File -> Host Network Manager` in VirtualBox and create the `vboxnet0` network if it doesn't already exist, also making sure it has the DHCP server enabled (default).
+On **unix-like hosts**, go to `File -> Host Network Manager` and create the `vboxnet0` network if it doesn't already exist, also making sure it has the DHCP server enabled (default).

+On **Windows hosts** go to `File -> Tools -> Network Manager`, select the `Host-only Networks` tab and remove the existing "VirtualBox Host-Only Ethernet Adapter" entry.
+It will be automatically recreated with the necessary settings on `vagrant up`.

 ### Local Customization